moderndatacompany/dataos.info/docs/architecture.md

 <center><i>Design showcasing data-flow patterns in the *User Space* of DataOS</i></center>
 <br/>

-The User Space is the layer of DataOS where data developers work - further information is provided in the section on the [Operating System](./architecture.md#design-of-the-operating-system).
+The [User Space](./architecture.md#user-space) is the layer of DataOS where data developers work.
 A data developer, or a *data product developer*, interacts with the system through [interfaces](./interfaces.md) in the *user layer*.

 - [Depot](./resources/depot.md) acts as the data interface between the source systems and DataOS Stacks; as well as other Resources.
 Various services, like the catalog (Metis) and the query engine (Minerva) also leverage depots to establish communication for querying and data modeling jobs.
 - The Application Platform encapsulates DataOS Resources & programming paradigms with which a data producer works.
 This is where data ingestion & processing jobs are written, long-running services & applications are configured, and ETL/ELT or Reverse ELT pipelines are built.